-Oscar Muñoz was born in Popayán, Colombia, in 1951.
+Oscar Muñoz was born in 1951 in Popayán, Colombia.
 He currently lives and works in Cali, Colombia.

 Muñoz graduated from Escuela de Bellas Artes in 1971, and has developed his career through a prolific investigation of post-modern methods of representation, using non-conventional photographic and mechanical printing techniques as well as video.
 He created a singular imagery and historiography by using transient mediums—such as human breath, water, dust and methacrylate—, focusing on the precarious reality of human life.